akostrik/stage_telegram_python/README.md

 - The time where a message is considered as recent (in hours)

 ## Computation details
-`The similarity index of two channels (channel1, channel2)` is the number of their similar affirmations  - the number of their opposite affirmations
+`The similarity index of two channels (channel1, channel2)` is the number of their similar affirmations  - the number of their opposite affirmations.

-`The trust coefficient of a channel` is a number in the interval [0 … 100]
+`The trust coefficient of a channel` is a number in the interval [0 … 100].

 The application executes 2 OpenAI requests par message and O(K) MongoDB requests par message, where K is the number of followed channels.
 Besides, it executes constantly MongoDB requests in order to integrate immediately a new channel added by the user.

 ## `Server 1` in python details
 The `Server 1` is written in Python, because:
-- Python is well adapted to [data science projects](https://en.wikipedia.org/wiki/Data_science) because of its [specialised libraries](https://datascientest.com/top-10-des-librairies-python-pour-un-data-scientist) like `telethon`, `DateTime`, `requests`, `pymongo`, `openai`
+- Python is well adapted to [data science projects](https://en.wikipedia.org/wiki/Data_science) because of its [specialised libraries];(https://datascientest.com/top-10-des-librairies-python-pour-un-data-scientist) like `telethon`, `DateTime`, `requests`, `pymongo`, `openai`
-- it is a rather easy language (partly because of its easy syntax)
+- it is a rather easy language (partly because of its easy syntax).

 ## `Server 2` in node.js details
 [Node.js](https://nodejs.org/en/about), an asynchronous event-driven JavaScript runtime environment and library, runs the application outside of the client’s web browser.
 No function in node.js directly performs I/O, so the process never blocks [^10].
 Besides, the MongoDB site provides [detailed examples](https://www.mongodb.com/docs/drivers/node/current/usage-examples/
 ) of node.js usage.
 So node.js matches well to deal with MongoDB, though there are also many [other possibilities](https://www.mongodb.com/docs/drivers/) to do it.

 `Server 2` uses [Express](https://expressjs.com/) framework to:
-- write handlers for requests: it defines routing using methods (that is to how an application’s endpoints respond to client requests) of the Express app object that correspond to HTTP methods
+- write handlers for requests: it defines routing using methods (that is to how an application’s endpoints respond to client requests) of the Express app object that correspond to HTTP methods;
-- set the port to use and the location of templates rendering the response
+- set the port to use and the location of templates rendering the response.

 ## `Server 3` in Vue details
 [Vue](https://vuejs.org/) choice as a framework to manipulate the DOM on the user's side (regarding Angular and React as its alternatives), is explained by the simple syntax of Vue, its intuitive documentation and its pertinence for small projects and novice developers. [^7] [^9]